Back Pain Treatment of Patient

 Back pain symptoms vary widely depending on the underlying cause.
 Common signs include:

-• Muscle spasms or reduced flexibility: Muscle spasms are involuntary contractions often triggered by strain or injury, which can limit movement.
+• Muscle spasms or reduced flexibility, often from strain or injury.

-• Poor posture while sitting, standing, or driving: Slouching or misalignment places uneven stress on the spine and surrounding muscles.
+• Poor Posture: Slouching or misalignment puts uneven stress on the spine.

-• Improper lifting techniques: Bending from the waist or twisting while lifting can strain muscles or damage spinal discs.
+• Improper Lifting: Bending or twisting while lifting strains muscles or damages discs.

-• Traumatic injuries from falls, sports, or auto accidents: Sudden impact can cause spinal misalignments, disc injuries, or soft tissue damage.
+• Traumatic Injuries: Falls, sports, or auto accidents causing spinal misalignments or tissue damage.

-Our chiropractors in Kennewick can help identify the underlying cause of your back pain and provide targeted care to support recovery.
+Our chiropractors in Kennewick can help identify the cause and offer targeted care for recovery.

 Long-Term Problems from Ignoring Back Pain